 This bankruptcy rule borrows from Dubey (1982).
 It plays two distinct roles.
-First, it ensures that there is no default contagion in the sense that an agent does not have to worry that her buying decisions may trigger a chain of defaults affecting her counterparties' orders.
+First, by eliminating default contagion, it ensures that each agent can take other agents' orders as fixed when deciding on her trades.
+An agent does not have to worry that reducing a buy order may trigger a chain of defaults affecting her counterparties' orders.
 This is because the state steps in and makes good on the commitment of her counterparts if they fall short of cash because of her.
 Notice that if this was the sole purpose of the bankruptcy rule, it would be sufficient to posit that each agent can honor its effective orders and tax payments to avoid bankruptcy.
-Namely, one could substitute $\int Pd\hat{D}i(P)$, weakly smaller, for $\int PdD_i(P)$ on the left-hand side of the bankruptcy condition (7).
+Namely, one could substitute $\int P d\hat{D}i(P)$, weakly smaller, for $\int P dD_i(P)$ on the left-hand side of the bankruptcy condition (7).

-3This example would require explicit assumptions on how private agents assess random consumption bundles.
+$^{^3\}mathrm{This}$ example would require explicit assumptions on how private agents assess random consumption bundles.

-Imposing that the whole buy orders of an agent, $\int PdD_i(P)$, rather than only the effective ones, $\int Pd\hat{D}i(P)$, matter to trigger bankruptcy plays a second role.
+Imposing that the whole buy orders of an agent, $\int P dD_i(P)$, rather than only the effective ones, $\int P d\hat{D}i(P)$, matter to trigger bankruptcy plays a second role.
 It creates a cost for each agent to dilute the others with arbitrarily large buy orders that will be only partially executed.
-To dilute other buyers this way, an agent must have enough collateral in the form of sufficient cash obtained either through transfers N_i (possibly negative) and effective sales.
+To dilute other buyers this way, an agent must have enough collateral in the form of sufficient cash obtained either through transfers or effective sales.
 We would like to stress that it is the perfect-foresight nature of the model that leads us to impose this admittedly natural restriction on whole rather than only effective buy orders.4